-2.2.3 Pilot Project
+3.2.4 Pilot Project

+Pilot projects under the SSMP 10-year plan are projects being measured to determine if they meet the goals and objectives.
 One pilot project is currently proposed under the proposed SSMP Project, the Desert Shores Channel Restoration Project.
 The project proposes to provide habitat and emission reduction benefits by refilling channels located between residences on the Salton Sea shoreline in the disadvantaged community of Desert Shores.

-2.2.3.1 Desert Shores Channel Restoration Project
+3.2.4.1 Desert Shores Channel Restoration Project

 The Marina adjacent to the Desert Shores Community has become disconnected from the Sea and channels are drying out as the water elevation continues to recede.
-Implementation of the Desert Shores Channel Restoration Project would refill the five southernmost boat channels in the Desert Shores Marina with Salton Sea water.
+Implementation of the Desert Shores Channel Restoration Project would refill the five southernmost boat channels in the Desert Shores Marina with Salton Sea water, covering a project area of 30 acres.

 The project would construct a berm across the former boat channel connection to the Salton Sea.
-Then water would be pumped from the Salton Sea into the channels contained by the berm at a rate sufficient to refill the channels, offset losses from evaporation and seepage, and circulate water.
-The pump would be on a floating platform in the Salton Sea to allow it to be moved as the Sea continues to recede.
+Then water would be pumped into the channels contained by the berm at a rate sufficient to refill the channels, offset losses from evaporation and seepage, and circulate water.

 The pilot project aims to meet the project goals of habitat restoration and dust suppression by providing water cover over the exposed lakebed.
 In addition, habitat benefits are anticipated through revegetation and conventional or floating islands.
+Details and characteristics of vegetation establishment are under review.

-2.3 SSMP PROJECT DESIGN CONSIDERATIONS
+3.3 SSMP PROJECT DESIGN CONSIDERATIONS